alexhsamuel/Roman-calculator/README.md

 Each team should elect the _team lead_, who is responsible for,

-* Creating and managing the git repository.
+* Forking and managing the git repository.

 * Reviewing all code.